 The duties of an office assistant, or administrative assistant, vary widely from employer to employer.
 Tasks can be based on specialized administrative skills the assistant has or the job requires, how much work experience they possess, or what industry they are working in.

 What Does an Administrative Assistant Do?

-Office assistants' job duties vary, but usually include tasks like typing, filing, taking inventory, keeping records and sorting checks.
-They may also prepare documents, process mail and answer telephones.
-They can seek employment in specialized fields that match their interests, such as education, finance, law, medicine, technology and government.
+Office assistants' job duties usually include tasks like typing, filing, taking inventory, keeping records, and sorting checks.
+They may also prepare documents, process mail, and answer telephones.
+They can seek employment in specialized fields that match their interests, such as education, finance, law, medicine, technology, and government.
 Industry-specific training may be necessary for advancement or initial employment in a targeted field.